Code of ConductINTRODUCTION

 (1) In the event that a complaint is lodged against a Governor, it shall be made in writing and lodged with any of the following, provided that person is not the subject of the complaint:

-(b) the Deputy President;
+(b) the Deputy Chairman;

 (c) the Chairman of the Audit Committee; or